 M.A.
-HSG Judith Hasler Attorney at Law, Partner | Mag.
-Tijana Braubach, LL.M.
-Legal Associate | tijana.braubach@ospelt-law.li
+HSG Judith Hasler Attorney at Law, Partner | Alexander Ospelt Partner and CEO | alexander.ospelt@ospelt-law.li

 This country-specific Q&A provides an overview of insurance & reinsurance laws and regulations applicable in Liechtenstein.
 For a full list of jurisdictional Q&As visit legal500.com/guides